 These are some of the remaining FAQs that we receive about undergraduate admissions:

-Selwyn will only consider applications from students enrolled in a degree course at another university in very exceptional circumstances.
+Selwyn will only consider applications from students enrolled in a degree course at another university in exceptional circumstances.
 Any application to move to Cambridge would need strong support from your course director or other academic tutor at your current university.
 A reference or letter of recommendation from that person to the college would be required in advance of any application, and only then could the college consider an application.
 All such applications are still subject to the same academic assessment as any other application, including scrutiny of past performance in school examinations.

 It is not possible for a student to transfer to Cambridge to pursue only part of a degree course (sometimes called 'advanced standing').
 All students must start in the first year of our three or four-year undergraduate programmes.